krieem/socket/README.md

 # socket program requirement

-~~1) When the Server starts to run, it initializes the settings of the client-server system, e.g., IP address and port number, through (i) command window arguments, e.g., header file, arguments to main(), (ii) keyboard input, or (iii) input from a configuration file, which is a pure text file.
+~~1) When the Server starts to run, it initializes the settings of the client-server system, e.g., IP address and port number, through (i) command window arguments, e.g., header file, arguments to main(), (ii) keyboard input, or (iii) input from a configuration file, which is a pure text file.~~

-~~3) Every three seconds, the Server sends the Client a command, e.g., through a single letter ‘R’ or ‘r’ (request) to request data from the Client.
+~~3) Every three seconds, the Server sends the Client a command, e.g., through a single letter ‘R’ or ‘r’ (request) to request data from the Client.~~

-~~3) After receiving the command from the Server, the Client responds to the Server with an ACK message consisting of:
+3) After receiving the command from the Server, the Client responds to the Server with an ACK message consisting of:

-a) A string “ACK at” followed by a timestamp.
+~~a) A string “ACK at” ~~followed by a timestamp.
 The timestamp has the format hh:mm:ss:ddd, meaning two digits (hh) for hours, two digits (mm) for minutes, two digits (ss) for seconds, and three digits (ddd) for milliseconds (For example, 18:03:54:793, in which 793 means 793 ms); and

 b) A random integer in [0, 1000] with a uniform distribution.
 The Client may also display some useful information on its monitor.
 You may use a random generator function (available from C library) to generate such random numbers.